WizardofAZ9/TTS_X-Wing2.0/README.md

 - Manuever Template for Strafe, BankSlip, TurnSlip, and Pylon Twist do not spawn.
 - Squad Builder not yet implemented.

+**Credits**
-Original script - Dzikakulka
+- Original script - Dzikakulka
-Adapted script - Johnny Cheese
+- Adapted script - Johnny Cheese
-Additional scripting - Flippster and vitreuz
+- Additional scripting - Flippster and vitreuz
-AI Scripting - Shiprib
+- - AI Scripting - Shiprib
-Modelling and more - FabioOtto and CrazyVulcan
+- Modelling and more - FabioOtto and CrazyVulcan
-MSG Flightpath-specific Modeling and Scripting - WizardofAZ
+- MSG Flightpath-specific Modeling and Scripting - WizardofAZ

 ## Setting Up Your Environment